+(1) In this Act, unless the context otherwise indicates-

+"absentee" means any person of whom the Master, after enquiry, believes that his whereabouts are unknown and that he has no legal representative in the Republic;

+"accountant" means a person registered as an accountant and auditor under the Public Accountants and Auditors' Act, 1951 (Act No. 51 of 1951);

+"act of insolvency" means an act of insolvency in terms of section eight of the Insolvency Act, 1936 (Act No. 24 of 1936);

+"administrator" means any person who is authorized to act under letters of administratorship granted or signed and sealed by a Master, or under an endorsement made under section fifty-nine;

+"appraiser" means an appraiser appointed or deemed to have been appointed under section six;

+"banking institution" means a banking institution as defined in section 1 and registered or provisionally registered or deemed to be registered or to be provisionally registered as a banking institution in terms of section 4 of the Banks Act, 1965 (Act No 23 of 1965), but does not include a provisionally registered banking institution which is so registered provisionally after the coming into operation of the Administration of Estates Amendment Act, 1971,

+[definition of "banking institution" inserted by section 1 of Act 79 of 1971]

+"building society" means a building society as defined in section 1 and registered or provisionally registered or deemed to be registered or to be provisionally registered as a building society in terms of section 5 of the Building Societies Act, 1965 (Act No 24 of 1965), but does not include a provisionally registered building society which is so registered provisionally after the coming into operation of the Administration of Estates Amendment Act, 1971,

-- (1) In this Act, unless the context otherwise indicates- - "absentee" means any person of whom the Master, after enquiry, believes that his whereabouts are unknown and that he has no legal representative in the Republic; - "accountant" means a person registered as an accountant and auditor under the Public Accountants and Auditors' Act, 1951 (Act No. 51 of 1951); - "act of insolvency" means an act of insolvency in terms of section eight of the Insolvency Act, 1936 (Act No. 24 of 1936); - "administrator" means any person who is authorized to act under letters of administratorship granted or signed and sealed by a Master, or under an endorsement made under section fifty-nine; - "appraiser" means an appraiser appointed or deemed to have been appointed under section six; - "Court" means the provincial division of the Supreme Court having jurisdiction, or any judge thereof, and includes, whenever a matter in relation to which this expression is used is within the jurisdiction of a local division of the Supreme Court, that local division or any judge thereof; - "curator" means any person who is authorized to act under letters of curatorship granted or signed and sealed by a Master, or under an endorsement made under section seventy-two; - "executor" means any person who is authorized to act under letters of executorship granted or signed and sealed by a Master, or under an endorsement made under section fifteen;
+[definition of "building society" inserted by section 1 of Act 79 of 1971]

+"Court" means the provincial division of the Supreme Court having jurisdiction, or any judge thereof, and includes, whenever a matter in relation to which this expression is used is within the jurisdiction of a local division of the Supreme Court, that local division or any judge thereof;

+"curator" means any person who is authorized to act under letters of curatorship granted or signed and sealed by a Master, or under an endorsement made under section seventy-two;

+"executor" means any person who is authorized to act under letters of executorship granted or signed and sealed by a Master, or under an endorsement made under section fifteen;